 - Take responsibility for your own behaviour, showing consideration and respect to others

 - Take pride in your College environment and follow all Colchester Institute policies and procedures

 - Attend all sessions on time with the correct equipment to learn, and report all absences to the College in a timely manner

 - Participate fully in all aspects of your programme, including tutorials and progress reviews, and submit coursework by the set deadline

 - Contact your tutor to discuss any concerns or issues which affect your programme of study

 - Always wear your ID at College

 In return, Colchester Institute will provide

-- An appropriate induction to the College and your course, with the opportunity to read and understand your learning agreement
+- A thorough induction to the College and your course, with the opportunity to read and understand your learning agreement

 - A programme of study designed to meet your learning needs, delivered by suitably qualified and experienced staff